 The Corrections Division processes approximately 2,800 inmates in and out of jail annually, and maintains an average population of 235.
 There are 46 staff members assigned to the Detention Center facility.
 The staff, headed by Chief Jail Administrator David Smith, is dedicated to providing a safe and secure environment for inmates, as well as for visitors to the facility.
 It is our goal to treat everyone in a respectful and professional manner.

 The Detention Center has an on-site medical unit staffed by a full-time registered nurse and a part-time contracted medical doctor.
-Both Nurse Travis Chapman and Dr. Robert Theakston are APOSTC certified law enforcement officers.
+Dr. Robert Theakston is also APOSTC certified law enforcement officer.

 The Detention Center has a fully equipped law library and on-site video conferencing.
 Preliminary hearings and some other court appearances may be held on-site, without the necessity of transporting inmates to the courthouse.